intercom/intercom-ruby/README.md

 ### Errors
 You do not need to deal with the HTTP response from an API call directly.
 If there is an unsuccessful response then an error that is a subclass of Intercom:Error will be raised.
 If desired, you can get at the http_code of an Intercom::Error via its `http_code` method.

 The list of different error subclasses are listed below.
-As they all inherit off Intercom::Error you can choose to rescue Intercom::Error or else rescue the more specific error subclass.
+As they all inherit off Intercom::IntercomError you can choose to rescue Intercom::IntercomError or else rescue the more specific error subclass.

 ```ruby